This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A case for a lawsuit depends on what caused your child’s cerebral palsy.
 Medical malpractice often causes cerebral palsy through a doctor’s or other medical professional’s mistakes or errors in judgment.

-You probably have a valid cerebral palsy claim if medical experts can show that a medical professional’s actions directly led to your child’s condition.
+You may have a valid cerebral palsy claim if medical experts can show that a medical professional failed to provide an adequate standard of care, resulting in injuries.[2]

 Some of the most common preventable medical mistakes that can lead to cerebral palsy are: